Polk man ditches child on side of road because he thinks he’s gay, police say

 HAINES CITY, Fla.
-(WFLA) — A Haines City man was arrested Sunday for reportedly dropping his son off on the side of the road because he thought he was gay.
+(WFLA) – A Haines City man was arrested Sunday for reportedly dropping off a child on the side of the road because he thought he was gay.

-The Haines City Police Department arrested Evenaud Julmeus, 30, Sunday evening after finding the boy, under 18-years-old, outside the police station crying and holding a duffel bag with several clothes inside.
+The Haines City Police Department arrested 30-year-old Evenaud Julmeus Sunday evening after finding the boy, under 18 years old, outside the police station crying and holding a duffel bag with several clothes inside.

-When the officer asked the boy what was wrong, the child told the officer Julmeus, the defendant, kicked him out of the house because he thinks he’s gay.
+When the officer asked the boy what was wrong, the child told the officer Julmeus kicked him out of the house because he thinks he’s gay.

 The police report does not specify the exact relationship between Julmeus and the boy.